Chart Color Schemes

 Leumeah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely influencing the region.
-Notable projects are Campbelltown Sport and Health Centre of Excellence, Leumeah Vertical Village - O'Sullivan Road, Leumeah Hotel Vertical Village, and Leumeah Hollylea Road Mixed-Use Precinct.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified 14 projects likely to affect the area.
+Notable ones include Campbelltown Sport and Health Centre of Excellence, Leumeah Vertical Village - O'Sullivan Road, Leumeah Hotel Vertical Village, and Leumeah Hollylea Road Mixed-Use Precinct.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.